kah-ve/realestate-discord-notifier/README.md

-# Real Estate Notifier w/ Discord
+# Real Estate Notifier w/ Discord (Work in Progress)

 Building a Real Estate Notifier that scrapes websites and presents results through a react frontend which communicates with a flask server hooked up to a postgresql db.